DeviationTX/deviation-manual/source/ch_protocols.rst

 Channel 11 controls camera gimball on H11D and has 3 positions.

-Both sticks left starts accelerometer calibration on H8 3D, or headless calibration on H20.
+Both sticks bottom left starts accelerometer calibration on H8 3D, or headless calibration on H20.

-Both sticks right starts accelerometer calibration on H20 and H11D.
+Both sticks bottom right starts accelerometer calibration on H20 and H11D.

 Protocol: \*PPM
 ---------------